 The students are the future of gender studies and this programme offers relevant and useful training.
-It is important that the programme articulates clear succession from MA to PhD and ensure that there is progression for those who come in with an MA, such that obligatory courses offer deepening of knowledge in both theory and methods.
-Thesis writing groups, professional training courses, and a clear agenda for presenting work in progress in programme seminars would provide students with helpful steps in what is often a long process of thesis writing.
+It is important that the programme articulates clearly the process of obtaining the MA, in particular, the dimensions concerned with thesis writing.
+With resources, thesis writing groups, professional training courses, and a clear agenda for presenting work in progress in programme seminars could provide students with helpful steps in what is often a long process of thesis writing; especially for those who are studying part time.
 Developing clear plans for each student with regulated goals for supervision and feedback would also be helpful.
 Regular meetings for all students and faculty (that is, of a Town Hall nature) would further the democratic process and feedback from course evaluations can be followed up in a more structured way.
 Office space for students and faculty to meet and work would also help foster a sense of community and support the students in their research.